admibrill/lingmo-wiki/docs/en/index.md

 features:
   - title: Getting Started
     icon: 🚀
-    details: Overview of Lingmo OS.
     link: wiki/about
   - title: About Lingmo Wiki
     icon: 📕
-    details: Overview of Lingmo Wiki and conventions used in the wiki.
   - title: FAQ
     icon: ❓
-    details: Notable questions and facts about Lingmo OS.
     link: wiki/faq
   - title: Installation Guide
     icon: 💾
-    details: Guide through the process of installing Lingmo OS.
     link: wiki/installation-guide
   - title: Glossary
     icon: 📚
-    details: An extensive list of terms releated to Lingmo OS with definitions and explanations.
     link: wiki/glossary
   - title: Tutorials & Howtos
     icon: 📝
-    details: Articles about basic and advanced configuration tasks of Lingmo OS.
   - title: Developers and Contributors' Guide
     icon: 🌱
-    details: Getting involved in Lingmo OS development.
   - title: History
     icon: 📖
-    details: The History of Lingmo OS.
 ---
 > [!Important]
 > The entire Wiki is WIP (and you can see that some articles are not available), which means that it's incomplete and contains errors!